-Schools will join players in cashing in on EA Sports College Football 25 when the game returns this summer for the first time since 2013 — though the payouts might not be as much as one would think.
+Schools will join players in cashing in on EA Sports College Football 25 when the game returns for the first time since 2013 — though the payouts might not be as much as one would think.

 Through FOIA requests, cllct has obtained records from schools that stipulate the minimum royalties based on on-field success tiers.